anujkapoor007/kamla/README.md

 | D | a rare value|

 To represent "key1: another bigger value", we can just use 2 characters, "BC".
-Because we encode to indexes rather than value, the encoded string does not grow with size of the value.
 If "another bigger value" was a far bigger string, it would still be represented as "BC".

 This article explains the underlying concept well. https://www.linkedin.com/pulse/building-stateless-systems-minified-tokens-anuj-kapoor/